 This chapter describes how to access and configure a USB storage drive attached to your router.
 Be aware that the USB port on the router can be used only to connect USB storage devices like flash drives or hard drives.
-Do not connect computers, USB modems, CD drives, or DVD drives to the router USB port.
+Do not connect computers, USB modems, printers, CD drives, or DVD drives to the router USB port.

 - USB Drive Requirements

-- ReadySHARE Access
+- ReadyShare Access

-- Safely Remove a USB Drive

 - File Sharing Scenarios

 - Basic Settings

 - USB Storage Advanced Settings

-- ReadySHARE Cloud

-- ReadySHARE Print

-- USB Control Center Utility
+- Safely Remove a USB Drive

 - Media Server Settings

 - Specify Approved USB Devices

 - Connect to the USB Drive from a Remote Computer